Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement

 \section{Conclusion}

-In this paper, we propose a Partial Relevance Enhanced Model~(PREM) to improve the VCMR task.
-For the two sub-tasks of VCMR, we introduce two modules with different partial relevance enhancement strategies, i,e, a multi-modal collaborative video retriever for VR and a focus-then-fuse moment localizer for SVMR.
-To further make the model capture the partial relevance between the query and the video, we propose relevant content-based contrastive learning and adversarial training for the training of the two modules.
-Extensive experiments on two datasets, TVR and DiDeMo, show that our proposed model achieves a new state-of-the-art VCMR task.
-The ablation studies and visualizations verify the effectiveness of partial relevance enhancement in our proposed model.
-In the future, we will explore additional modalities within the video, such as speech, to enhance the ability of the model to capture partial relevance.
+In this paper, we propose a Partial Relevance Enhanced Model (PREM) to improve the VCMR task.
+For the two sub-tasks of VCMR, we introduce two modules with different partial relevance enhancement strategies: a multi-modal collaborative video retriever for VR and a focus-then-fuse moment localizer for SVMR.
+To further encourage the model to capture the partial relevance between the query and the video, we propose relevant content-based contrastive learning and adversarial training for the training of the two modules.
+Extensive experiments on two datasets, TVR and DiDeMo, demonstrate that our proposed model achieves new state-of-the-art results on the VCMR task.
+The ablation studies and visualizations confirm the effectiveness of the partial relevance enhancement in our proposed model.
+In the future, we plan to explore additional modalities within the video, such as speech, to enhance the ability of retrieval model to capture partial relevance.